awenny/mydocs/docs/source/ssl_certificate.rst

 It will ask you some questions, and very easily directly install and configure your preferred web server software.
 I've used it very easily with ``nginx``.

+It's very quick and easy to obtain certificates for multiple URLs with one run.

 .. _here: https://certbot.eff.org